jesse-lane-ai/beatfarmer/README.md

 Quick Start 🚀

 Set Up:

 Ensure you have Python 3.x installed and all required libraries.
 You can install the libraries using pip:

-    bash

     pip install librosa os re tags

 Analyze Your Samples:

 Update the directory_path in the script to point to your audio sample directory.
 For example:

-python

     directory_path = r"E:\path_to_your_samples"

 Run The Script:

 Navigate to the script's directory and run:

-bash
+    python main_analysis.py

+And then:

-    python main_script_name.py
+    python generate_beats.py

-    Replace main_script_name.py with the actual script filename.

-    Review & Create:

-    Once the script finishes processing, check the database for organized and categorized audio samples.
-Use the song idea generator for fresh ideas and start your next masterpiece!

 Contribution & Support 🤝